csumb-cst251/csumb-cst251.github.com/syllabus.md

 About me
 --------

 Just two paragraphs here so you know I have some idea of what I'm talking about.
 I'm currently the web developer for CSUMB.
-Right, this CSUMB.
-I've been doing that with some success for about five years.
+I've been doing that for about five years.
 Before I worked here, I was a baker, a farmer, and a somewhat professional artist.
 I am the maintainer of a ton of open source back-end and front-end libraries and projects, in [Drupal](drupal.org/user/125882) and [elsewhere](https://github.com/kevee).

-However, I've always been workin' the web since it was like, a thing.
+However, I've always been workin' the web since the nacent days of BBSes and squealy modems.
 I worked summers from Junior High to High School writing printer command software for a legal software company.
 I built one of the first school district websites in the state of California in 1994, which ran on a dinky mac in a closet and we were excited when we got 10 visitors.
 Every once and a while we'd get a call that the website was down, and I would have to climb on the roof to fix the microwave antenna that connected us to the internet.